tariqhawis/tariqhawis.github.io/_posts/2020-02-01-how-to-launch-a-secure-website-in-2020.md

 Server address: http://127.0.0.1:4000/
 Server running... press ctrl-c to stop.
 ```
-It means your site is ready, to open it, open your favorite browser and put this link: [http://127.0.0.1:4000](http://127.0.0.1:4000/) you will see a default page from jekyll welcoming you to jekyll like this one:
+It means your site is ready.
+Now open your favorite browser and put this link: [http://127.0.0.1:4000](http://127.0.0.1:4000/) you will see a default page from jekyll welcoming you to jekyll like this one:

 ![New Jekyll Site](/assets/images/new-jekyll-site.png)

-Afterward to learn more on how to build a jekyll site from scratch, go and visit jekyll's [Step by Step Tutorial](https://jekyllrb.com/docs/step-by-step/01-setup/).
+Afterward to learn more on how to create a wonderful website, go ahead and visit jekyll's [Step by Step Tutorial](https://jekyllrb.com/docs/step-by-step/01-setup/), you will learn it in no time.

 ## 3. Avoid Popular CMS Platforms!